MMVAE-project/MMVAE/README.md

 For any questions regarding this repository or the paper, please contact Yimeng Gu (yimeng.gu@qmul.ac.uk).

 ## Downloading the MAMI dataset
-You may download the MAMI dataset using the link in '''/data/dataset.txt'''.
+You may download the MAMI dataset using the link in ''/data/dataset.txt''.

 ## Running MMVAE
-Simply running the notebook cells in '''MMVAE.ipynb''' one by one.
+Simply running the notebook cells in ''MMVAE.ipynb'' one by one.